 We pay you up to a maximum of $63.22 a week for Disability Allowance and it's not taxed.
 How much you get depends on the extra costs you have because of your disability.

-The Disability Allowance can help pay for a number of things, as long as your doctor tells us you need them because of your disability.
+The Disability Allowance can help pay for a number of things, as long as your health practitioner tells us you need them because of your disability.
 Here are some of the things we may be able to help with, and the sorts of proof we need to see - so keep all your receipts.

 Some of the extra costs we may be able to help with...
 We'll need to see...
-Doctor's, specialist's and hospital fees that aren't already subsidised Receipts or invoices showing the date, cost and reason for your visit Prescription fees Receipts or print-outs from your chemist showing the date, cost, the item you received and whether it's subsidised Travel to your doctor, specialist, hospital or counsellor Tickets or receipts showing the date, cost and how you travelled (if you travelled in your own car, we need to know the cc rating of your car and how far you travelled) Heating Your summer and winter electricity bills Medical alarm rental and monitoring
+Health practitioner's, specialist's and hospital fees that aren't already subsidised Receipts or invoices showing the date, cost and reason for your visit Prescription fees Receipts or print-outs from your chemist showing the date, cost, the item you received and whether it's subsidised Travel to your health practitioner, specialist, hospital or counsellor Tickets or receipts showing the date, cost and how you travelled (if you travelled in your own car, we need to know the cc rating of your car and how far you travelled) Heating Your summer and winter electricity bills Medical alarm rental and monitoring

 When your Disability Allowance is reviewed, we need to see evidence of any costs that have increased or are new.